Magnolia Syrup: A Gingery Floral Sweet Treat

 Ingredients

-- 150 g golden granulated or golden caster sugar
+- 150 g granulated sugar or caster sugar

 - 150 ml water